pluginever/wc-serial-numbers/readme.txt

 Our 'Serial Numbers for WooCommerce' plugin is second to none when it comes to generating serial numbers and license keys for your WooCommerce products.
 This plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API and so on.

 **2. Reduced Counterfeiting and Piracy: **
-Our ‘Serial Numbers for WooCommerce’ plugin is an incredibly helpful in preventing counterfeiting and piracy.
-It provide an added layer of protection by allowing store owners to confirm the product is genuine and unaltered.
+Our ‘Serial Numbers for WooCommerce’ plugin is incredibly helpful in preventing counterfeiting and piracy.
+It provides an added layer of protection by allowing store owners to confirm the product is genuine and unaltered.
 Customers can easily confirm that the product they purchased was not a fake or pirated copy.

 **3. Regular Updates/Secured: **
 Our Serial Numbers for WooCommerce plugin is constantly being improved, and we make those improvements available to our customers at no extra cost.
 We release updates to ensure compatibility with WooCommerce as well as the latest version of PHP.